sdpython/onnxcustom/_doc/sphinxdoc/source/tutorials/tutorial_onnxruntime/ortvalue_doc.rst

 DLPack
 ======

-:epkg:`DLPack` is protocol imagined to avoid copying memory when data is created by one framework and used by another one.
+:epkg:`DLPack` is a protocol imagined to avoid copying memory when data is created by one framework and used by another one.
 The safest way is to copy entirely the data in its own containers.
 But that costs a lot if the data is big or may be even difficult if the data is big compared